mashnun/Sreed/README.md

 I will try to develop it when I will get some extra time later. you can make the executable file later from the actual code and you can also modify it for your usage.
 Just give a courtesy anywhere mentioning my name in small letters.
-I am giving the courtesy for teaching me python tkinter by youtube channel to Traversy Media and John Elder from codemy.com
+I am giving the courtesy for teaching me python tkinter by youtube channel to Traversy Media and John Elder from codemy.com Now in Sreed 2.0 any pdf can be read. pytessaract has to be installed.